danielbinder/LogiVis/README.md

 - Use the graalvm 21+ as your JDK (e.g. from <a href='https://www.graalvm.org/downloads/'>here</a>)
 - <a href='https://www.graalvm.org/22.0/reference-manual/native-image/#prerequisites'>Prerequisites</a>
 - On windows, <a href='https://stackoverflow.com/a/75348946'>this may help</a>
-- Open the Terminal (on the bottom or left side in IntelliJ) run `./gradlew nativeCompile`
+- Open the Terminal (on the bottom or left side in IntelliJ) run `./gradlew moveFrontend -PoverwriteResourceDir` to rebuild the frontend if necessary and `./gradlew nativeCompile`
 - Test your executable by running it and verify that the frontend is served and all REST controllers are reachable
 #### Front-end:
 1) Open the `./src/main/javascript` folder as your project